Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ***Equipment Needed***
 1. SD-Card reader
 2. USB to USB Micro cable
+3. USB Power (5 Vdc)

 **Step 1: Setting up the Power Source**
 1. Connect the USB to USB micro cable between a laptop and the Fan Diagnostic Tool.

+**Step 2: Entering in Values to Save**
+1. Power the Fan Diagnostic Tool with your USB to power the tool.
+2. Hit the "Ok" button while "Fan Sim" is selected on the menu.
+3. Change the following parameters to the values the user wishes: Max FS, Min FS, PWM Run, PWM Cont, TTF In, TTF De, and PPR.
+4. After you have entered in your values scroll down and hit "Ok" while "Save" is selected.

+**Step 3: Loading Values**
+1. Power the Fan Diagnostic Tool with your USB to power the tool.
+2. Hit the "Ok" button while "Fan Sim" is selected on the menu.
+3. Scroll down and hit the "Ok" button while "Load" is selected.

+**Step 4: Checking Values**
+***Saving***
+1. Remove the SD-Card and place it in an SD-Card reader.
+2. Plug the SD-Card reader with the SD-Card inserted into the reader into your computer.
+3. Verify the values are correcting saved.

+***Loading***
+1. Verify that the values match what was last saved to the SD-Card on the LCD.

 ## Expected Results